What is tinnitus (ringing in ears)?

-Tinnitus is a condition where you perceive noises coming from inside your ears, even when there are no sounds around you.
+Tinnitus (ringing in ears) is a condition where you perceive noises coming from inside your ears, even when there are no sounds around you.
+The noise you hear when you have tinnitus isn't caused by an external sound, and other people can't hear it because it’s typically caused by an internal condition.
 It’s possible to experience tinnitus in one ear (unilateral tinnitus) or both ears at once and it can begin suddenly or come on gradually, but this will depend on the cause and type of tinnitus.

 What does tinnitus sound like?